markdiener10/gocodoc/README.md

 ## Other options

-Reviewing was is currently available:
+Reviewing what was available at the time of this utility's creation:

 	godoc - http server oriented with html output
 		* Not self contained for github